What Is Ransomware?

 - They have not been validated for clinical use with the latest security patches.

-Such systems are often managed separately from regular IT assets to ensure appropriate clinical functionality through adherence with manufacturer-specific setup and requirements.
+Such systems are often managed separately from regular IT assets to ensure appropriate clinical functionality through adherence to manufacturer-specific setup and requirements.

 In this article, we recommend protective actions you can start to take, and point to some critical differences in how attacks on medical device systems should be managed as opposed to general hospital systems.